 Fetch also incorporates its own EPG solution, and has integrated catch-up TV platforms like ABC iView and SBS On Demand to not just work with the box, but to match the user experience.

 The rollout of Fetch has so far been fairly subdued.
 The company has partnered with ISPs like iiNet and Optus to offer the box and the service, allowing the telcos to offer unmetered streaming for the entertainment services, while making it an appealing value add for bundled broadband services.

-This has finally changed though, with Fetch launching a version of the box direct to retail.
-The unlocked box will set you back $379 for the box and requires a $5 a month subscription to the Fetch TV service to work.
+This finally changed in late 2014 though, with Fetch TV launching a version of the box direct to retail.
+The unlocked box will set you back $398 for the box and requires a one-off $1 activation fee for the Fetch TV service to work.

-While this means that Fetch TV is opening itself up to mass market adoption, it is important to note that the box won't work at all without the $5 a month subscription, and you'll need to ensure you have a robust internet data plan to stream the content.
+While this means that Fetch TV is opening itself up to mass market adoption, you'll need to ensure you have a robust internet data plan to stream the content.